Fire blight: History

 Experiments in the early 1800s demonstrated that E. amylovora caused disease in plants, the first time that this could be shown.
 E. amylovora was found by Fritz Klement, a German scientist in 1910.
 It is generally accepted that this destructive crop bacterium initially originated in North America.
-Today, E. amylovora can currently be found in all the provinces of Canada, as well as in some parts of the United States of America, including Alabama, California, Colorado, Connecticut, Georgia, Illinois, Maine, Maryland, Massachusetts, Michigan, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin.
+Today, E. amylovora can currently be found in all the provinces of Canada, as well as in some parts of the United States of America, including Alabama, California, Colorado, Connecticut, Georgia, Illinois, Maine, Maryland, Massachusetts, Minnesota, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin.
 In the Americas it also occurs in other countries including, but not limited to, Mexico and Bermuda.
 On the African continent, E. amylovora has been confirmed in Egypt.

 It is believed that the pathogen was first introduced into Northern Europe in the 1950s through fruit containers, contaminated with bacterial ooze, imported from the USA.
 During the 1950s-1960s, E. amylovora spread through much of Northern Europe.
 Initially large areas of Germany and France seemed untouched by fireblight, but the disease, and E. amylovora, were discovered in the later 1990s in Germany.
 In the 1980s the bacterium was found in isolated regions in the Eastern Mediterranean and from the years 1995-1996 cases of fireblight began to be reported in countries such as Hungary, Romania, Northern Italy and Northern Spain.